RutujaWaman/PWC-Power-Bi-/README.md

 •Leveraged analytical problem-solving skills to examine HR data, particularly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

 Skills:
-Calculating Measures
+Calculating Measures,
-Defining KPI's
+Defining KPI's,
-Insight and Action
+Insight and Action,
-Power BI ( DASHBOARD)
+Power BI ( DASHBOARD),
 Self-Reflection

 It was incredibly useful to learn about how to use PowerBI more effectively.